Sample The Top 14 Cultural Foods in the USA

 Cajun Food

-New Orleans is its own culinary mecca and has created a fantastic array of cultural foods native to the region and, as a result, the United States.
+New Orleans is a culinary mecca.
+The city created a fantastic array of cultural foods native to the region and, as a result, the United States.

 Smores

-“I’ve traveled the world and no one knows what smores are besides Americans,” said one user of the iconic campfire desert.
+“I’ve traveled the world and no one knows what smores are besides Americans,” said one user of the iconic campfire dessert.

 “I have heard of other countries where they thought s’mores were a made-up food from American and Canadian cartoons that nobody ever actually made,’ replied another.